kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/izi/README.md

 ## 2024-02-19

-* Add UNKNOWN precision date extension in patient, specimen and observation
+* Add UNKNOWN precision date extensions in patient, specimen and observation, consent and condition added

 ## 2024-01-14